electrickery/pxdisk_mega/README.md

 The idea is make most settings controllable from the PX-4/PX-8 with custom commands and make settings persistent.
-So far only a demo for this is realized; the write protect flag for each drive can be controlled from CP/M with the pfbdkManagement/pfwp4.asm program (for the PX-4).
+So far only a demo for this is realized; the write protect flag for each drive can be controlled from PX-4 CP/M with the pfbdkManagement/pfwp4.asm program.
+It is actually a frontend for the P command described above.

-      Usage: PFWP4 <drive> <wp-state>
+      Usage: PFWP4 [<drive> <wp-state>]
        drive = D, E, F, G.
        wp-state: 0 = read-only, 1 = read/write

 There are 3D-print files for both cases and more pictures on my own page
 at: https://electrickery.nl/comp/tf20/pxdisk/